"You must have a lot of money!" You won't believe how often I hear variations of that 😂

 Today, I want to debunk the myth that you need to be wealthy to travel the world because, in reality, it's often quite the opposite!

-Frequently, when we meet people and share that we've been traveling for months/years with no set return date, they automatically assume we're financially well-off, gallivanting around the globe with a bottomless wallet 🤑 Just recently, someone suggested we were globe-trotting on our parents' bank accounts!
+Frequently, when we meet people and share that we've been traveling for months/years with no set return date, they automatically assume we're financially well-off, exploring different parts of the world 🤑 Just recently, someone suggested we were globe-trotting on our parents' bank accounts!
 Madam, we're both 36 years old; we're not relying on our parents anymore 😅 Though maybe we still look 20!

 We're backpackers 🎒, and we travel on a budget.
-No fancy hotels, no extravagant restaurants, and the like.
-We opt for basic, affordable accommodations (averaging around 20€ a night), and we often enjoy street food or dine where the locals do (averaging about 2.5€ per meal per person).
-To be transparent, after each country, we create a YouTube video (my wife Rosie diligently documents all our travels on her channel) that provides a detailed breakdown of our expenses.
-Feel free to check it out for all the nitty-gritty details.
+No fancy hotels, no extravagant restaurants, etc. We opt for basic, affordable accommodations (averaging around 20€ a night), and we often enjoy street food or eat where the locals do (averaging about 2.5€ per meal per person).
+To be transparent, after each country, we create a YouTube video (my wife Rosie documents all our travels on her channel) that provides a detailed breakdown of our expenses.
+Feel free to check it out for all the details.

-We do have savings, serving as a safety net in case of unforeseen events, but we aim not to rely on them to fund our travels.
+We do have some savings as a safety net for unexpected stuff, but we try not to dip into them to fund our travels.
 We live within our means and spend what we earn each month.
 At the moment, we're pretty much breaking even on average.

 Additionally, since neither of us has a stable job with a fixed contract, it would be challenging to secure rental accommodations or impossible to obtain a mortgage.
 To pursue our dreams, a nomadic lifestyle is the ideal choice for us until our businesses grow to provide greater financial stability, making us more socially acceptable in society's eyes.